 I keep coming to these info sessions hoping for a stroke of genius on what I will ask to research on my own Fulbright application, and I keep coming back empty handed.
 Every time I go I hear about all these awesome research projects – video diaries about the effects of a polluted river on the lives of women, research on the lasting effects of the first school in Israel that mixed Jewish and Arab students together, and research on identity and urbanization in Chinese cities.
 As a chemistry major, I’m expected to choose either research or a graduate program for my Fulbright application (the English teaching route is not very open to me).
 However, I have struggled to find a research topic in my field that would actually require me to be in another country to manage my research (chemistry, unlike social sciences, works the same way pretty much everywhere), and this, along with the need for some kind of community-interaction element, makes choosing a research topic extremely difficult.
 This leaves me to look at research in biology, possibly to advance my future in zoological veterinary medicine, but again I have yet to figure out a thesis that doesn’t sound like I want to just go work for National Geographic.
 I have yet to hear from a Fulbright recipient that did research in physical or life sciences, and even on the Fulbright website, the list of people who completed research in zoology or ecology is remarkably short.
 The more research I do the more I feel that my only option is a graduate program, but I would much rather do original research.
 I suppose I have another year(ish) to figure this out, but the closer I get to application time, the more I worry about this.

 So this is the slightly awkward place where I'm supposed to describe myself in like two sentences.
 I am a Chemistry/Pre-Vet major aiming to become a zoo vet someday.
 I'm into BBC shows, fantasy novels, and staying up way too late with my roommates.
-I hope to visit Italy and Australia on my adventures abroad - Italy for the language experience and amazing food, and Australia for the unique wildlife and awesome adventures!
+I spent a summer in Italy studying organic chemistry and getting lost on the train system, and now I'm in Australia, studying instrumental chemistry and getting lost on the bus system.
+I guess some things never really change.
 View all posts by Katie